Unshackled-Games/CopyForLLM-GitIgnore/README.md

 forked from [AykoSc/copyforllm](https://github.com/AykoSc/copyforllm)

-# Copy for LLM JetBrains Plugin
+# Copy for LLM Plus JetBrains Plugin

 Copies selected project file structure and content to the clipboard, formatted for pasting into Large Language Models ( LLMs).